KarlitoCZ/KAS/README.md

 ### Karlito's Aiming Software
 IA.
-Powered aimbot and trigger-bot for general use in python This cheat is a proof of concept not anywhere close to being as powerful as an external or internal cheat
+Powered aimbot and trigger-bot for general use in python This cheat is a proof of concept and not anywhere close to being as powerful as an external or internal cheat

 ### Common Problems
 1. The model used in the repo is not trained on specific characters in games